 The Fund may use leverage.
 The leverage will be created through the use of cash borrowings, short sales and derivative contracts.
-The aggregate gross exposure of the Fund shall not exceed the limits on the use of leverage described in the "Investment Strategies" section of this Prospectus or as otherwise permitted under applicable securities legislation.
+The aggregate gross exposure of the Fund shall not exceed the limits on the use of leverage described in the "Investment Strategies" section of this Prospectus or as otherwise permitted under applicable securities legislation or any exemptions therefrom.
 The Fund may also employ derivative strategies to seek to manage market volatility.